Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. Bot Networks

-Bot networks, consisting of automated accounts that can rapidly amplify disinformation across social media platforms, can create the illusion of widespread support for a particular candidate or viewpoint and potentially influence real voters.
+Bot networks, consisting of automated accounts that can rapidly amplify narrative attacks across social media platforms, can create the illusion of widespread support for a particular candidate or viewpoint and potentially influence real voters.
 During the UK elections, these networks sought to amplify support for Brexit proponent Nigel Farage’s Reform UK Party while attacking the Labour Party.

 Tactics used by bot networks: